sp872-Sarang/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+<br> After demo with Angelica, I found that it is very important for the device to understand semantic meaning of the sentence.
+I did the demo two times and the sentences were different each time.
+Therefore, being able to understand the semantic meaning and complete the expected task according is very important.
+Meanwhile, this is quite difficult, because I need to train NLP models with specific data about the food related topics.
+To simplify the issue, I will just provide the same input everytime for the demo purpose
 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+<br> Using a screen to show the ingredients and what the picture of the dishes could be helpful.
 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system